emfcamp/Website/docs/development/getting-started.rst

 Adding accounts
 ---------------

-Once you’ve created an account on the website, you can use ``./flask make_admin`` to make your user an administrator.
-Or, you can create an account and simultaneously make it an admin by using ``./flask make_admin -e email@domain.tld``

-E-mail sending is disabled in development (but is printed out on the console).
+Randomly-generated fake development data is created automatically when the development instance starts.
+This includes an admin user with the email address ``admin@test.invalid``, as well as a number of other users.

+You can log in at http://localhost:2342/login, and the login email will be printed out to the console.

 You can also log in directly by setting ``BYPASS_LOGIN=True`` in ``config/development.cfg`` and then using a URL of the form e.g. ``/login/admin@test.invalid``.

+The ``./flask make_admin`` command can be used to create/promote another admin user.

 Database Migrations
 -------------------